openthread/ot-docs/site/en/guides/thread-primer/router-selection.md

     <tr>
       <td width="25%"><b>Leader
         Data</b></td>
-      <td>Information about the Router's Leader, as stored on the sender (RLOC,
+      <td>Information about the Active Mesh Extender's Leader, as stored on the sender (RLOC,
         Partition ID, Partition weight)</td>
     </tr>
   </tbody>
 </table>

-## Downgrade to a REED
+## Downgrade to a Standby Mesh Extender

-When a Router downgrades to a REED, its Router-Router links are disconnected, and the device initiates the MLE Attach process to establish a Child-Parent link.
+When an Active Mesh Extender downgrades to a Standby Mesh Extender, its Active Mesh Extender links are disconnected, and the device initiates the MLE Attach process to establish a Child-Parent link.

 See [Join an existing
 network](network-discovery.md)